wkosmos/MusicalGeography/README.md

 ### Spotify
 Based on the project proposal the original plan was to build a Python wrapper for Spotify's API in order to perform specific granular requests, but this was later abandoned as unnecessary as a 3rd party API wrapper for Python already exists ([Spotipy](https://github.com/plamere/spotipy)).
 ### MusicBrainz
 MusicBrainz is an open database of aggregated music metadata, and was needed because Spotify doesn't store any personal information about each artist.
-For this project MusicBrainz' Python API wrapper [MusicBrainzngs](https://pypi.org/project/musicbrainzngs/) was used to search for each artist's name and get the birth country from the top result.
+For this project MusicBrainz' Python API wrapper [MusicBrainzngs](https://pypi.org/project/musicbrainzngs/) was used to search for each artist's name and write the birth country from the top result to a csv file.

 ### ArcGIS Hub
 Originally a world countries shapefile from ArcGIS Hub was used for generating maps, but later in the project was replaced with Geopandas in-built `naturalearth_lowres` dataset for simplicty.
 ### Worldbank